 (i) 1st reminder letter asking the student to contact the Finance Office immediately to pay the fee due or to make arrangements to pay

-(ii) if there is no response to the 1st reminder letter within 7 days of issue, a 2nd reminder letter is sent giving the student 7 days to contact the Finance Office.
+(ii) if there is no response to the 1st reminder letter/email within 7 days of issue, a 2nd reminder letter./email is sent giving the student 7 days to contact the Finance Office.

 - It should be noted that academic tutors are not empowered to vary fees nor to agree payment schedules with students on behalf of the university.
 All questions regarding payment of fees must be addressed to the Finance Office in the first instance.

-- As the main object of the reminder letters is to make contact with the student, in addition to these hard copy reminder letters, Finance staff will also send e-mail reminders and/or text messages and will also attempt to make telephone contact with the student as appropriate.
+- As the main object of the reminder letters is to make contact with the student, Finance staff will also send e-mail reminders and/or text messages and will also attempt to make telephone contact with the student as appropriate.
 The University reserves the right to use all contact details provided by the student.
 It is the responsibility of students to ensure that the University is provided with current contact details.

 Student Accommodation Fees